AlfredoJF/gcp-mcp/README.md

 1. Authentication errors: Ensure you've run `gcloud auth application-default login`
 2. Permission errors: Check IAM roles for your account
 3. API errors: Verify that required APIs are enabled in your project
+4. BigQuery Location Mismatches: Queries, especially on public or cross-project datasets, may fail if the job `location` (e.g., 'US', 'EU', 'us-central1') doesn't match the dataset's actual location.
+Ensure the `location` parameter in BigQuery tools is correctly set.
+Error messages from these tools now include a hint regarding this.

 ## Contributing